Multiple CPUs

 Kubernetes with Multiple CPU Architectures 2 of 2 – Node and Workload

-For server CPU, the most common architectures today are amd64 (aka x86_64) and arm64.
+The most common server CPU architectures today are amd64 (aka x86_64) and arm64.
 Although AMD developed the former first, Intel names it as x86_64 (or x64 for short).
 In terms of compatibility, they are the same.
 In general, arm64 architecture consumes less power and therefore mobile systems first favour it.
 Its power efficiency now drives a trend towards computing infrastructure.
 For example, Apple’s MacBook moved to M1 processor in 2020.
 Since 2018, Amazon’s Graviton processor has entered the third generation.
-In 2022, Azure also brings Ampere Altra processor, and GCP introduced ARM based VMs.
+In 2022, Azure also brought Ampere Altra processor, and GCP introduced ARM based VMs.
 Less power consumption ultimately leads to less computing cost.

 I can only see more workloads gradually move to servers with ARM architecture.
 With Kubernetes, we will most likely have a fleet of computing node consisting of hybrid CPU architectures.
 We can take a look at what the arm64 adoption entails for workloads on Kubernetes.